 Psychiatrist and Religious Sister of Mercy committed to bringing the corporal works of Mercy to all people through innovative approaches.

-Sister Marysia is a Religious Sister of Mercy of Alma, MI who is a physician, board certified in psychiatry with a fellowship in consultation-liaison psychiatry, who trained at the Mayo Clinic in Rochester, MN.
-She also holds a Master’s degree in Theology from Notre Dame, South Bend, Indiana.
+Sister Marysia Weber is a Religious Sister of Mercy of Alma, MI.
+She is a physician, certified by the American Board of Psychiatry and Neurology and also completed a fellowship in consultation-liaison psychiatry.
+She trained at the Mayo Clinic in Rochester, MN.
+She has a Master’s degree in Theology from Notre Dame, South Bend, Indiana.
 She practiced psychiatry at her religious institute’s multidisciplinary medical clinic, Sacred Heart Mercy Health Care Center in Alma, MI from 1988-2014.
 She became the Director of the Office of Consecrated Life for the Archdiocese of Saint Louis in 2014.
-She is a facilitator for Rachel’s Vineyard, an executive board member of the Saint Louis Guild Catholic Medical Association and the Institute for Theological Encounter with Science and Technology.
+She is a facilitator for Rachel’s Vineyard, is chair of the board of directors of MyCatholicDoctor, an executive board member of the Saint Louis Guild Catholic Medical Association and the Institute for Theological Encounter with Science and Technology.
 She also serves as Adjunct Clinical Instructor in the Department of Psychiatry at Washington University School of Medicine in Saint Louis, Missouri.